-Low ash, burns hotter, burns faster and less evenly because you are burning blackened wood, usually oak, pecan, etc. The pieces are not formed by a machine to be the exact size.
-They are pieces of cut wood all different sizes and shapes.
+Low ash, burns hotter, burns faster, and less evenly because you are burning blackened wood, usually oak, pecan, etc. The pieces are not formed by a machine to be the same exact size.
+They are pieces of cut wood from all different sizes and shapes of lumber.
 They look like pieces of blackened wood because they are wood.

-These burn longer and more evenly because they are all pieces of uniformly made pieces of briquettes.
+These burn longer and more evenly because they are all pieces of uniformly manufactured pieces of briquettes.
 Some manufacturers use chemicals, fillers, and add sawdust to make perfectly formed briquettes.
 Be sure and check the brand you are buying.
 Some briquettes are made with little or no chemicals.
 Some have several fillers and chemicals in them.
-These produce more ash than the hardwood charcoal.
+These produce more ash than hardwood charcoal.

 Blocks of wood:

 I can use different fuels for my Volcano II stove and in the firepit that I have in my backyard.
 I can also use charcoal or lump coal to cook with my Dutch ovens in my Dutch oven stand.
 Please remember, these are all outside cooking fuels only.
 I have used a butane stove at stores where I teach classes and in my home.
 I crack the door or a window for a little ventilation when using my butane stove in my home.
 Do your homework before using the butane indoors.

 The instructions in my butane stove suggest using the stove outside only.
 Just giving you the heads-up here.
 As mentioned above, I used one for a number of weeks in my home while I waited for a gas line to be installed for my new gas stove.
 This is why storing different emergency fuels is critica since each emergency is different and may require an approach to meal prep.